holoviz/holoviews/doc/index.rst

 workflow or as part of another project.

-For a minimal install, you can obtain HoloViews along with the latest public releases its core dependencies (`Param
+For a minimal install, you can obtain HoloViews along with the latest public releases of its core dependencies (`Param
 <http://ioam.github.com/param/>`_ and `Numpy <http://numpy.org>`_)
 using pip::